 - Terry L. Rose, Ernest L. Hogan Chair of Life Insurance

-- Terry Schwinghammer, The Arthur I. Jacknowitz Distinguished Chair of Clinical Pharmacy, Emeritus
+- Terry Schwinghammer, Arthur I. Jacknowitz Chair for Clinical Pharmacy

 - Earl Scime, Oleg D. Jefimenko Professor of Physics

-- Vicky Sealy, The Russell and Ruth Bolton Eberly College Professorship
+- Vicki Sealey, Russell & Ruth Bolton Eberly College Professorship

 - Mohindar Seehra, Eberly Professor in Physics, Emeritus

-- Kenneth Showalter, C. Eugene Bennett Chair of Chemistry
+- Kenneth Showalter, C. Eugene Bennett Distinguished Chair in Chemistry

 - David Siderovski, E. J. Van Liere Medicine Professorship